skante93/workflows/collaboration/README.md

 ## Outcome

-* describing the copperation between teams in case where
+* describing the cooperation between teams in case where involving sensitive data
-* * one team provides apps and other makes use of them to generate data and both results are shared

 ## Workflow components